Vicki Garvin: Return to America

 Vicki Garvin returned to the United States in 1970, relocating to Newark, New Jersey with her husband Leibel Bergman, whom she had married in China.
 Garvin used her skills and experience in organizing to remain heavily involved in political activism.
+She gave public lectures about China.
 She was the director of the Tri-City Citizen's Union, and shortly thereafter, worked as the Area Leader for Community Interaction at the Center for Community Health Systems of Columbia University.
-In 1974, after leaving her position at Columbia, Garvin became an editor for the New China, a paper published by the US China Peoples Friendship Association (USCPFA).
+In 1974, after leaving her position at Columbia, Garvin became an editor for the New China, a glossy magazine published by the US China Peoples Friendship Association (USCPFA).

 Garvin and Bergman relocated to Chicago in the late 1970s, where Garvin joined the Revolutionary Communist Party and served as a mentor to its inexperienced membership.
 In the 1980s, Garvin left Chicago in light of her divorce with Bergman and moved to Jamaica, Queens, New York, where she joined the National Black United Front (NBUF).
 Garvin was hailed by fellow members for her strategic thinking and negotiation of ideological differences within the group.
 Harnessing her decades of political experience in both communist organizing and transnational politics, Garvin played a significant role in shaping the NBUF's ideologies.
 Garvin was a member of the NBUF's Women Committee, which advocated for women's equality.
 In 1985, Garvin, along with the NBUF Women Committee, traveled to the United Nations World Conference on Women held in Kenya.

 Throughout the 1980s and 1990s, Garvin remained active and supportive in groups such as the Sisters Against South African Apartheid, Black Workers for Justice, and the Black Radical Congress.
-She was also a participant in protests and rallies in support for political prisoners, such as Mumia Abu Jamal.
+She was also a participant in protests and rallies in support for perceived political prisoners, such as Mumia Abu Jamal.
 On June 11, 2007, Garvin died from serious illness.